Trusted by:

 Badgr: Alternatives, Reviews, Pricing

-If you're involved in education and use the Canvas learning management system (LMS), you might be curious about what this integration means for you and how it compares to other digital badge platforms like Certifier.
+If you're involved in education and use the Canvas learning management system (LMS), you might be curious about what this change means for you and how it compares to other digital badge platforms like Certifier.

 What is Badgr?